sukrubezen/sukrubezen.github.io/_posts/2016-12-27-nim-games-and-their-variations.md

 Now consider the case that a player is allowed to not make a move on a pile resulting with passing his/her turn.
 Furthermore, consider that either of the players can make this **zero move** only once meaning if a player used zero move on a pile, neither of the players can use zero move on that pile anymore.
 How would our Grundy numbers would change with this slight change?

-If a zero move is applied to a pile we will underline it in terms of identification.
-If a pile is underline, since one can not make zero move on it, it will behave just like an ordinary pile.
+If a zero move is applied to a pile, we will underline it in terms of identification.
+If a pile is underlined, since none can make zero move on it, it will behave just like an ordinary pile.

 > G(0) = 0